coado/advent_of_code/day3/README.md

 ## Part One: Sliding Window Approach

 In this quest, a sliding window of height 3 (or 2 at the edges) is employed to process numbers and their adjacent symbols.
-The algorithm consists of four key steps:
+The algorithm consists of four key states:

 1. **No Symbol and Number:**